-The Company is continuously reviewing its liquidity and anticipated capital requirements in light of the significant uncertainty created by the COVID-19 global pandemic.
+The Company is continuously reviewing its liquidity and anticipated capital requirements in light of the significant uncertainty created by the COVID-19 pandemic.
 The Company believes it will have adequate liquidity over the next 12 months to operate its business and to meet its cash requirements.
-As of March 31, 2020, the Company is in compliance with its financial covenants in its debt agreement.
+As of September 30, 2020, the Company is in compliance with its financial covenants in its debt agreement.

-On March 27, 2020, the U.S. government enacted the Coronavirus Aid Relief, and Economic Security Act (the CARES Act") to support businesses during the COVID-19 pandemic, including deferment of the employer portion of certain payroll taxes, refundable payroll tax credits, and technical amendments to tax depreciation methods for qualified improvement property.
-The Company is currently evaluating the impact of the CARES Act on its condensed consolidated financial statements.
+On March 27, 2020, as a result of the COVID-19 pandemic, Congress enacted the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") to support businesses during the COVID-19 pandemic, including deferment of the employer portion of certain payroll taxes, refundable payroll tax credits, and technical amendments to tax depreciation methods for qualified improvement property.
+The primary provisions of the CARES Act which are potentially applicable to us include: